gokselp/Zentadex/README.md

 <!-- ABOUT ZENTADEX -->
 ## About ZENTADEX

-ZentaDEX is a full blown Exchange Plattform hostet on the Ethereum Network.
-Its fully integratet in the ZentaChain Products (ZentaVault, Zentalk and ZentaWallet)
+ZentaDex is not "Just Another" Dex, its an Open source fully Supported and Fast Exchange platform.
+You can trade every ERC-20 token over ZentaDex. the User Interface is easy to use and the Integration in our other products makes it more convenient for you!
+Due to the Nature of the Block-chain network your funds are secured on your own wallet, remember: not your keys not your coins.
+Also what are your waiting for?
+Trade on [ZentaDEX](http://www.zentalk.chat/) today!

 Here's why:
 * ZentaDEX is a full blown Exchange Plattform hostet on the Ethereum Network.
-Its fully integratet in ZentaChain Products as ZentaVault, Zentalk and ZentaWallet
+Its fully integratet in ZentaChain Products  as [ZentaVault](), [Zentalk](http://www.zentalk.chat/) and [ZentaWallet]()
 * We provide a secure integrated and 24/7 Supportet Platform
 * The team works Daily on Improvements and you can help :smile: